 Intensive English Program

-The mission of Indiana Institute of Technology Intensive English Bridge Program (IEP) is to enable non-native English speaking students who have completed high school, either in the USA or in other countries, to develop and synthesize the core English language proficiency skills necessary for success in the college programs as well as in a global environment.
-We prepare students for success by
+The mission of Indiana Institute of Technology Intensive English Program (IEP) is to enable non-native English speaking students who have completed high school, either in the USA or in other countries, to develop and synthesize the core English language proficiency skills necessary for success in the college programs as well as in a global environment.
+We prepare students for success by:

 - Providing English language instruction rooted in best practices and delivered by a diverse team of TESOL professionals.